openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/math/math_package_api/math_package_interfaces.md

 Parameters:

-- rhs: T - The right-hand side operand, representing another addend.
+- rhs: T - The number on the right side of the operator, representing another addend.

-Return Value:
+Return value:

-- T - The computed sum.
+- T - The calculated sum.

 ### operator func -(T)